Andre Sayegh: Biography

-Andre Sayegh (صيغ أندريه) was born in Paterson, the son of a Syrian mother and a Lebanese father.
+Andre Sayegh (أندريه صايغ) was born in Paterson, the son of a Syrian mother and a Lebanese father.
 A practicing Catholic, he was raised in the Lakeview neighborhood of Paterson.
 Sayegh graduated from DePaul Catholic High School in 1992.
 He graduated from Seton Hall University with a B.A. in History and then earned a M.A. in Public Policy and Administration from Columbia University.
 Sayegh began his public service by serving on the Paterson school board and then in 2008, as a city councilman representing the 6th Ward.
 In 2014, he ran for mayor of Paterson but was defeated by Jose Torres.
 In the 2018 mayoral election, running on a coalition of various groups including Christian and Muslim Arabs, African Americans, Peruvians and other Latinos, he successfully ran for mayor.
 On May 8, 2018, he was sworn in as Mayor of Paterson succeeding Jane Williams-Warren.

 In 2018, Sayegh was selected as one of 40 mayors to participate in the Bloomberg-Harvard City Leadership program.
 This year-long education and professional development program was designed for mayors to help deliver results to residents.
 He had the opportunity to learn from other mayors from cities such as Miami, Atlanta, Seattle, Quito, and Reykjavik.
 As a result of the program, Paterson hired a new Chief Innovation Officer and Chief Data Officer, funded by the Taub Foundation.
 Sayegh identified best practices from his fellow mayors and launched the Financial Empowerment Center and Mayors for a Guaranteed Income.
 In Jan 2022, Bloomberg Philanthropies announced Paterson as one of 15 winning cities of the 2021-2022 Global Mayors Challenge, a worldwide innovation competition.
 Paterson's RealFix was awarded one million dollars in addition to technical support and coaching over three years.

 One of the first grants secured during the Sayegh administration was Paterson’s entry into a 2019 national campaign to expand access to parks across the city.